Duanyll/comfyui-openai-api/README.md

 # ComfyUI OpenAI API

 This repository contains ComfyUI nodes that integrates with the OpenAI API: it allows you to use language models and vision language models within your workflow.

 It is KISS by design and intended for those who only wants basic capabilities without importing massives projects like [LLM party](https://github.com/heshengtao/comfyui_LLM_party): only the chat completions endpoint is implemented as it should be enough for 99% of use cases.

-Thanks to its low footprint, the project has a lighting import and initialization time but has only 1 external dependency (3 in total):
+Thanks to its low footprint, the project has a lighting import and initialization time but as it only has 1 external dependency (3 in total):

 - `openai` the official OpenAI bindings for Python
 - `numpy` for computation but it is already a dependency of ComfyUI